sopac/pacsafe-doc/training/tonga/pacsafe_intermediate.rst

 Run |project_name| analysis for buildings
 -----------------------------------------

-In the |project_name| dock on the right,

 Define keyword for hazard data ..............................

-|project_name| need a keyword to determine what type of data the user
+|project_name| needs a set of keywords to determine what type of data
-provide for analysis (hazard data, exposure data or aggregation data).
+the user provide for analysis (hazard data, exposure data or aggregation data).
+If the data provided does not have keywords set, it will show a warning message "Layer Keyword Missing" in the
-If the data provided does not have keywords set, it will show a warning message "Layer Keyword Missing" in the |project_name| dock.
-Try selecting :guilabel:`A category 5 cyclone in Tongatapu` layer and look at the |project_name| dock, You will see the following:
+|project_name| dock.
+Try selecting :guilabel:`A category 5 cyclone in
+Tongatapu` layer and look at the |project_name| dock, You will see the
+following:

 .. image:: /images/001_intermediate_pacsafe_03.png
    :align: center